The Third Sunday of Advent

 No Evening Service

-TANDRAGEE PRIMARY SCHOOL will be holding their Christmas Assembly for P3 – P7 in Ballymore Parish Church on Tuesday 18th December at 11am.
-There is an open invitation to family and friends to come along and join them.
+TANDRAGEE PRIMARY SCHOOL will be holding their Christmas Assembly for P3 – P7 in Ballymore Parish Church on Wednesday 18th December at 11am.
+Everyone welcome.

 CHRISTMAS PRESENTS: Many thanks to everybody who placed a gift under the Christmas tree in Church last Sunday morning at the Toy Service.
-Representatives from Social Services collected all the gifts on Monday morning (it took two cars!) and they will now be distributed to children in care within the Southern Health and Social Care Trust area.
+Representatives from Social Services collected all the gifts on Monday morning and they will now be distributed to children in care within the Southern Health and Social Care Trust area.
 Thank you for your kindness and generosity.

-FREEWILL OFFERING: Any parishioners who do not currently use Freewill Offering envelopes or monthly Standing Order and would like to do so, please contact Mrs Ann Liggett (Tel: 3833 8002 ) or Tom McCord (Tel: 3884 1021).
-All Freewill Offerings for 2018 must be received on or before the 31st December 2018 in order to be included in the accounts for the year 2018.
-This is due to the Charity Commissions regulations.
+FREEWILL OFFERING: Any parishioners who do not currently use Freewill Offering envelopes or monthly Standing Order and would like to do so, please contact Mrs Ann Liggett (Tel: 3884 1183) or Tom McCord (Tel: 3884 1021).
+All Freewill Offerings for 2019 must be received on or before the 31st December 2019 in order to be included in the accounts for the year 2019.
+This is due to the Charity Commission’s regulations.

 GIFT AID allows the Parish to claim back 25% on Freewill Offerings or Donations from the Revenue Authorities when the donor pays at least the amount of Income Tax as the Gift Aid claimed in the relevant year.
 If you do not currently Gift Aid your offering and wish to do so, please contact Ann or Tom on the above numbers.
 For those who presently Gift Aid, thank you for your additional support.
 Please make sure you notify us should you no longer pay income tax, change your name or address, so that our records are up to date.